Follow and like us on:

 - Founder of The Healthy Hive Foundation

-- Investment winner on hit TV show Shark Tank
+- Investment winner on ABC's hit TV show Shark Tank

-- A Time Magazine's Teen Entrepreneur of the Year
+- Time Magazine's Teen Entrepreneur of the Year

-Mikaila is determined to quench the thirst of her customers and inspire healthy habits, while educating families about the importance of honeybees and how to save them.
-She passionately facilitates workshops about honeybees and entrepreneurship.
-But most importantly, Mikaila donates over 10% of the profits from the sale of her lemonade to organizations on how to save the honeybee.
+Mikaila is determined to quench the thirst of her customers and inspire healthy habits, while also helping educate families about the importance of bees and how to save them.
+She passionately facilitates workshops about bee conservation and social entrepreneurship.